sifaserdarozen/CodeTrain/readme.md

 ### License
 Please check individual licanse information of used 3rd parties.

-Questions / challenges at directories;
+Questions / challenges at directories belongs to;
 * ./codility belongs to www.codility.com

 All remaining part is MIT.